raisely/NoHarm/README.md

 This license is based on the [BSD 3-clause license](https://spdx.org/licenses/BSD-3-Clause.html), but with specific exclusions for using licensed code to promote or profit from:

-* violence, hate and division,
+* abuses of human rights,
 * environmental destruction,
-* abuse of human rights,
+* conflict and war,
-* the destruction of people’s physical and mental health
+* addictive or destructive products and services

 [View the license](LICENSE.md)